-Electronic communication between instructor and students in this course will utilize the South Plains College email systems.
+Electronic communication between instructor and students in this course will utilize the South Plains College email systems, REMIND, and personal phone numbers.
 Instructor will not initiate communication using private email accounts.
 Students are encouraged to check SPC email on a regular basis.